jorge120609/api-documentation/incidents.md

 The total duration was approximately 56 minutes.

 ### What do you need to do as a consumer?
-To fix your data you would need to refetch transactions for merchants your integration serves between the timestamps given above.
+To fix your data, you would need to refetch transactions for merchants that your integration serves between the affected timestamps.

 If your integration disregards transactions with `originatorTransactionType` `PAYMENT` and `PAYMENT_FEE` you would need to handle those transactions as you used to do with card related types.
 In other words `CARD_PAYMENT` and `CARD_REFUND` should be expected as `PAYMENT`.<br>
 `CARD_PAYMENT_FEE` and `CARD_PAYMENT_FEE_REFUND` should be expected as `PAYMENT_FEE`.

-See example below to understand better:
+See the following example to understand better:

 ```
 GET/organizations/self/accounts/liquid/transactions?start=2021-03-30T16:03:10&end=2021-03-30T16:59:46